Shares of Priceline could be poised to fly higher as it cements its position as the destination for online travel.

 Bigger Than Its Name

 The company has grown well beyond its name and simply and way to shop for plane and hotel rates.
 The company is now a full travel and leisure company to include car rental, dining and even insurance services that which covers 190 countries and generates over $8 billion in annual revenue.
-It owns and operates various brands such Booking.com, which dominates Europe and Agoda, which dominates the Asian market.
+It owns and operates various brands such as Booking.com, which dominates Europe and Agoda, which dominates the Asian market.

 Its recent purchase OpenTable positions it to become the premier restaurant reservation service in which it can employ its dynamic restaurant business.
 Imagine in large cities ff menu prices were to adjust upward or downward depending on the time of the reservation, restaurants would be able to command higher prices at peak times and offer customers lower prices at non-peak times.
 The result would be increased revenue for the restaurant.
 It also means shorter wait times and more access for customers leading to reinforcing network effect.